sammersheikh/stickman/README.md

 2. Start guessing letters
 3. Click 'Generate Word' to reset and start a new game

+Note: When stick figure is fully displayed, you lose.

 Icebox items:
 1. Allow entire word to be entered instead of letter by letter
 2. Make experience on mobile better